mbmccormick/mbmccormick.github.io/_posts/2011-03-08-deploying-an-application-to-appharbor-in-10-minutes.md

  [13]: http://msdn.microsoft.com/en-us/library/ms178473.aspx
  [14]: http://weblogs.asp.net/kwarren/archive/2004/05/20/136129.aspx

 So after a couple of hours of development and testing, my application was ready to go.
 I setup my account at AppHarbor and created a new application.
 Then I added a 20mb SQL Server [database][15], which I then synchronized with my local SQL Server instance, and added my `returnflix.com` hostname.
 I was then given a URL to a Git repository, which is how AppHarbor allows for continuous integration deployments and is pure genius.
 Being able to deploy an application simply by pushing to a Git repository is an innovation that I'm sure will be adopted by several companies in the future, but AppHarbor has got this down.
-Essentially, two lines of code got me up and running*:
+Essentially, two lines of code got me up and running:

  [15]: http://blog.appharbor.com/2010/12/06/now-with-sql-server

 <script src="https://gist.github.com/mbmccormick/860286.js"> </script>

-If you're a Windows user running [msysGit][16], like myself, the code above may not have worked for you (hence the * from above).
+If you're a Windows user running [msysGit][16], like myself, the code above may not have worked for you.
 You probably received an error message along the lines of:

  [16]: http://code.google.com/p/msysgit/